We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 In terms of the battery and voltage, DeWalt and Ryobi are virtually the same.
-The one major difference is the fact that with DeWalt you get two batteries.
+The one significant difference is the fact that with DeWalt, you get two batteries.
 If you go with Ryobi, you can buy an extra battery from Home Depot or Amazon.

-One of the biggest factors, when I was determining which drill to buy, was the ease of use and handling.
+One of the most significant factors, when I was determining which drill to buy, was the ease of use and handling.

-When I use my drill, most of the time I’m standing on a ladder or a chair and bending in all sorts of directions.
+When I use my drill, I’m usually standing on a ladder and bending in all sorts of directions.
 I needed a drill with enough power, but one that was also easy to maneuver in small areas and control with one hand.

 The Ryobi and DeWalt 12V drills are both compact and built for small spaces.
 Ryobi’s weighs 3.5 pounds and is 7.1 inches long.
 DeWalt’s is a pound lighter at 2.4 pounds and 7.5 inches long.